 An off-the-grid joint located in Coloane, its wooden open-air structure gives it a slightly bohemian ambiance.
 The food is awesome and really catches the Macau vibe.
 Noodle soup is one of their most famous dishes, but there’s also an array of sandwiches to choose from, namely fried egg.
-Peanut butter toast is also a must and remember to ask for yeunyeung or an iced lemon tea to complete your breakfast.
-Staff is really friendly and Hon Kee’s location offers an escape from the city hustle.
+Peanut butter toast is also a must and remember to ask for yeunyeung (coffee with tea and milk, a very popular drink in both Macau and Hong Kong) or iced lemon tea to complete your breakfast.
+The staff is really friendly and Hon Kee’s location offers an escape from the city’s hustle and bustle.

 Hon Kee Merendas de Lai Chi Vun Park, Coloane, +853 2888 2310

-Located in Taipa, right behind the Nova Taipa buildings, finding good Chee Cheong fan after 11:00am can be quite difficult here.
-Since this is generally considered a breakfast dish and restaurants run out of it quite fast.
-Besides serving all day until late, Piu Kei has consistently delicious food.
+Located in Taipa, right behind the Nova Taipa buildings, finding a good chee cheong fan after 11:00am can be quite difficult here.
+It’s generally considered a breakfast dish and restaurants run out of it quite fast.
+Besides serving it all day until late, Piu Kei has consistently delicious food.
 Try the egg and pork or chicken congee (皮蛋瘦肉粥) and the wonton noodle soup (港式云吞面) as well.
 This is one of our all-time favorite places since it has an array of dishes to choose from, including boiled vegetables, fried rice, and noodles.

 Piu Kei 265 Rua de Bragança Taipa, Macau, +853 2885 5184